MoustafaConan/AgoloTask/README.md

 This project is implemented using Page Object Model,under this model, for each web page in the application, there should be a corresponding Page Class This Page class will identify the WebElements of that package and also contains Page methods which perform operations on those WebElements.There is a clean separation between test code and page specific code. for each web page there is a corresponding test page that can perform assertions on the website page.

-This is a maven project you must download maven from marketplace to use it
+This is a Maven project you must download Maven from maven repository to use it

 Steps to use the project:

-clone the project or download it make sure that you install all jar file using maven.
+clone the project or download it make sure to install all dependencies files using maven.
 Open The TestNG Class and run the TC